SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 It can't appear in the body of a ``defer`` statement, or in an autoclosure of synchronous function type.

-When the expression on the left-hand side of a binary operator is marked with the ``await`` operator, that operator applies to the whole binary expression.
+When the expression on the left-hand side of an infix operator is marked with the ``await`` operator, that operator applies to the whole infix expression.
 That said, you can use parentheses to be explicit about the scope of the operator's application.